>[!info] Learning goals

 >2.
 How much will this run cost?

 >3.
-How long do I need to wait for this run to complete?
+How long will I need to wait for this to complete?

 # Finding out the cost of a run

 The time the supercomputer takes to complete a run is spent in three activities: input/output (IO), calculation, and communication.
-Generally the latter two take up the majority of the time.
-However, for very large runs things can get more complex, and we will look into that later in the tutorial.
+Generally the latter two take up the majority of the time, and we will focus on this to keep things simple.

-> The cheapest possible run in computer hour use will be run that uses as few cores or GPUs as possible.
+> The cheapest possible run in computer hour use will (almost) always be the run that uses as few cores or GPUs as possible, because communication time is minimized.
+This run, however, might take too long to complete, so you have to find a balance.

 The Snellius system has different partitions to which your compute job will be submitted.
 For CPU runs, we will make use of the `rome` partition, where 128 cores per node are available, with 1.75 GB memory per core.

 As a first test, we will test whether the run fits on one node.
-This means that we split the domain in pencils of `128 x 64 x 256` grid points for the first test and refine from there.
+This means that we split the domain in pencils of `128 x 64 x 256` grid points for the first test and increase the number of cores used from there.

 ```